 Low thyroid is when the thyroid gland is underactive and does not release thyroid hormones necessary for human metabolism.

-The thyroid gland normally releases necessary hormones that are transported through the bloodstream to receptors located throughout the body.
+The thyroid gland releases typically necessary hormones transported through the bloodstream to receptors located throughout the body.

 The alteration in thyroid function causes health problems.